pfwd/wireless-logic-test/README.md

 ```
 To check the logs run the following

+For the API container

 ```bash
 make api-logs
 ```

+For the console container

 ```bash
 make console-logs
 ```

+These commands follow the logs so use CTRL+C to exit the output

 ## Testing
-The PHP containers can run the following tests
+The PHP containers run the following tests
 - PHP_CodeSniffer
 - PHPStan (Max)
 - PHPUnit